mirandarevans/simple_shell/README.md

 This is a simple shell.
 It executes commands, including arguments.
-It can be used with or without a full path name.
+It follows the betty style guide: https://github.com/holbertonschool/Betty/wiki It can be used with or without a full path name.

-It can be used to execute standard commands in the PATH such as ls and pwd
+It can be used to execute standard commands in the PATH such as ls and pwd.

 built-ins:
 * cd